Lucifermorningstar66/POKERITO-/README.md

 # POKERITO-
-Its just a poker game...ENJOY... love you all learn coding = being a part of the future
+Its just a poker game...ENJOY... love you all\n

+learning coding = being a part of the future